Our Asian elephants are great big characters, each has a different personality and we’d love you to get to know them.

-Our youngest elephant Bala, was born in January 2013 to mum Sithami, just a few months after Hari, who was born in November 2012 to first time mum Sundara.
+Our youngest elephant Nandita, was born in August 2015 to experienced mum Thi.
+We also have Bala, born in January 2013 to mum Sithami, and Hari, who was born to first time mum Sundara in November 2012.

 Elephants are very intelligent and can live up to 70 years.
 Over time, we've built a fantastic relationship with our herd, always delighting in watching newcomers develop from mischievous teenagers into mighty adults.

 Our bull elephant Aung Bo joined us in October 2012 and will hopefully play an important role in our conservation breeding programme.

 We also have one other female, Maya – see how quickly you can pick her out.
 It won't be difficult, as she's a big attention seeker!

 Big is a key word because Asian elephants can reach three metres tall.
 That means we give them lots of space in our Asian Forest enclosure.